Alfresco/docs-alfresco/search-services/1.4/upgrade/migrate.md

     > **Note:** You can't do this using Docker Compose.

-2. Migrate from Search Services to Search and Insight Engine see [Migrating Content Services 6.0 with Search Services 1.3 or above](#migrating-content-services-60-with-search-services-13-or-above).
+2. Migrate from Search Services to Search Services see [Migrating Content Services 6.0 with Search Services 1.3 or above](#migrating-content-services-60-with-search-services-13-or-above).

 ## Migrate using Docker Compose

-If you already have Alfresco Content Services 6.0 or above with Search Services 1.3 or 1.4 installed, you can migrate to Search and Insight Engine 1.4.
+If you already have Alfresco Content Services 6.0 or above with Search Services 1.3 or 1.4 installed, you can migrate to Search Services 1.4.
 Due to the limited capabilities of Docker Compose, this deployment method is recommended for development and test environments only.

-> **Note:** A reindex is not required when you migrate from Search Services to Search and Insight Engine 1.4.
+> **Note:** A reindex is not required when you migrate from Search Services to Search Services 1.4.

-Use this information to migrate from Search Services to Search and Insight Engine using Docker Compose.
+Use this information to migrate from Search Services to Search Services using Docker Compose.

 1. Insert the following container information into your `docker-compose.yml` file and save it.